- Allocation of Royalty Obligation to a Lessee

 Gas prices are to be reported in dollars per gigajoule ($/GJ), not dollars per thousand cubic metres ($/103m3).
-Reporting of gas prices using the wrong unit results in assessed results that are dramatically higher than the true royalty liability.
+Reporting of gas prices using the wrong unit results in assessed results that are dramatically higher than the true royalty payable.

-Royalty payers are responsible for providing First Nations with hardcopies of the same information that is provided to IOGC on a monthly basis.
+Royalty payers are responsible for providing First Nations with hardcopies of the same royalty information that is provided to IOGC on a monthly basis.